GraphiteEditor/Graphite/website/content/volunteer/guide/codebase-overview/debugging.md

 ## Message system logs

-To also view logs of the messages dispatched by the message bus system, activate *Help* > *Debug: Print Messages* > *Only Names*.
+To also view logs of the messages dispatched by the message system, activate *Help* > *Debug: Print Messages* > *Only Names*.
 Or use *Full Contents* for more verbose insight with the actual data being passed.
 This is an invaluable window into the activity of the message flow and works well together with `debug!()` printouts for tracking down message-related issues.

 ## Node/layer and document IDs